-Yvonne Stevens received her LL.M. in Biotechnology and Genomics from ASU’s Sandra Day O’Connor College of Law in May 2013.
+Yvonne received her LL.M. in Biotechnology and Genomics from ASU’s Sandra Day O’Connor College of Law in May 2013.
 She holds an LL.B.
-(J.D.) from the Schulich School of Law, Dalhousie University, Halifax, Canada.
+(J.D. equivalent) from the Schulich School of Law, Dalhousie University, Halifax, Nova Scotia, Canada.
 Prior to moving to the U.S., Yvonne was an associate at Stikeman Elliott’s Vancouver, Canada office where she practiced corporate law.

 Yvonne is fluent in French, Italian and German.
-In her spare time, she volunteers with DUET, a non-profit organization providing assistance to the elderly and Boxer Luv Rescue, a local dog rescue group.
-Yvonne is an avid long-distance runner and generally enjoys participating in a variety of sports.
+In her spare time, she volunteers with and is on the board of Boxer Luv Rescue, a local boxer dog rescue group.
+Yvonne is an avid distance runner and generally enjoys participating in a variety of sports.

 Gary E. Marchant, Yvonne A. Stevens and James M. Hennessy, Technology, Unemployment & Policy Options: Navigating the Transition to a Better World, 24 J. Evol. & Tech.
 26 (2014).